aleqx/BittyTax/README.md

     - hide detailed price rows (useful when debugging)
     - hide detailed transaction rows (useful when debugging)
 - allow negative amounts for buy (can deal with refunds/reverted transactions)
-- address TGBP price issues
+- address TGBP price issues (this is important! there are big variations otherwise)
 - deal with renamed tokens (conf option)
 - subtotals per asset in reports (helps debugging)
 - ability to specify multiple files or wildcards for the main and conv tools (e.g. `bittytax *.xlsx screwed/*.csv`)